 Additionally, it is important to note that aria-hidden="true"

-hides both the element it is applied to and all of it’s child elements.
+hides both the element it is applied to and all of its child elements.
 Using aria-hidden="false"

 will not re-expose the element to assistive technology if any of its parents specify aria-hidden="true"